superlinked/VectorHub/docs/contributing/style_guide.md

 ### 1. Give value to your readers
 <section id="section1">

-Lead with why your article is **valuable** to your readers.
+Ask yourself why your article is **valuable** to your readers.
 Set the context: identify your readers explicitly - say who your article is relevant to and why.
 What **problem** of theirs are you helping to **solve**?
 Front load your first paragraph with **keywords**.

-  EXAMPLES..
+    #### EXAMPLE
+    Instead of this: This latest software update is packed with helpful enhancements.
+    Write this: Our November 15, 2023 update lets web developers optimize projects by developing faster with simplified coding.
 </section>

 ---